 IoT vs IIoT

-Use Cases
+IoT Use Cases

-- Asset tracking and monitoring
+- Asset tracking and monitoring (the most widespread IIoT use case)

 - Automation of manual processes

-- Improving safety and security
+- Improving safety and security via video monitoring, remote supervision, and alarms

-- Buildings: energy efficiency and/or automation
+- Energy efficiency and building automation

 IIoT Terms